Abu Qatada al-Ansari: Life during period of Prophet Muhammad in Medina

 Later in 629 AD, Muhammad appointed Abdullah bin Atik as the leader of the expedition to assassinate Abu Rafi because he is the instigator and mediator of tribal alliance during battle of Khandaq.
 Abdullah and Abu Qatada urged to the Muhammad they want to carry out the mission since the 'Aws tribe counterpart has successfully assassinated Ka'b ibn al-Ashraf before.
 Abu Qatada and Abdullah then bringing along other 3 members of Khazraj clansmen namely Mas'ud ibn Sinan, Abdullah ibn Unays and Khuza'i ibn Aswad. marching towards the fortress where Abu Rafi lives in Hijaz. they arrived in destination during the dusk. they successfully sneak out of the fortress in the night and then killed Abu Rafi before they immediately leave the place to report to Muhammad.

 In November 629, Abu Qatada lead two military expeditions under instruction of Muhammad.
 The first was an expedition to the place of Khadira, which took place in 8th month of Islamic calendar.
 Abu Qatada are tasked to punish Ghatafan tribe, as Muhammad has been informed that the tribe is amassing their troops to attack Medina.
 Abu Qatada leading about 18 men to mount the raid, which took 15 days to reach their destinations. the expedition was a success as Abu Qatada killed and captured several members of Ghatafan tribe during the raid while also manage to secure spoils.
 This expedition, along with Expedition of Ibn Abi Al-Awja Al-Sulami helped the growing reputation of the still infant Muslims community in Medina as later several Arab tribes such as Banu Dzobian, Banu Fazara, Banu Murra and Banu Abs pledged their allegiance to Muhammad.

 The second expedition of Abu Qatada occurred about one month later during Ramadan.
 Muhammad tasked Abu Qatada to raid a place called Idam with 8 personnel in order to divert the attentions in Arab soils from the plan to mobilize entire Muslims army onto Mecca.

 During the Battle of Hunayn Abu Qatada has narrated the word of Muhammad regarding those fighters who were fleeing, his contributions to the battle, and the rules pertaining to the divisions of war booty.

 Ali's era (656–661)

-He participated in all campaign of Ali ibn ali Thalib during his tenure as Caliph including the Battle of the Camel. when entering Basra, he was riding a powerful bay.
+He participated in all campaign of Ali ibn ali Talib during his tenure as Caliph including the Battle of the Camel. when entering Basra, he was riding a powerful bay.
 He wore a white turban, carried a sword and a bow, and led a contingent of 1000 horsemen.